Hanover Adoption Lawyer

 Couples considering surrogacy plus adoption should immediately contact a qualified Hanover attorney who can draft a contract between prospective parents and a surrogate mother.
-O’Connor Family Law can also prepare consent and adoption paperwork as soon as practicable after the child’s birth.
+Our lawyers at O’Connor Family Law can also prepare consent and adoption paperwork as soon as practicable after the child’s birth.

 Connect with a Compassionate Hanover Adoption Attorney